 ATTRITION RATE (%) = (Number of leaves ÷ number of employees) x 100

 You can see that the rate of attrition is described as a percentage of your total workforce.
 By tracking attrition rates from one year to the next, you can identify patterns and pinpoint high or low points in employee retention.

 Attrition is closely related to employee turnover or churn rate.
 However, turnover has more to do with the culture that you create within your company and the frequency of hiring and quitting/firing.
 Attrition is more concerned with the big picture and the numerical change in your workforce.

 As they say, the simplest explanation is usually the best.
 Often, the reason that employees leave a company for a new work opportunity is that they aren't happy where they are.
 Maybe they don't like the company culture, feel unappreciated, or would like to take on new responsibilities in their job.
 You can mitigate all of these factors by making employee satisfaction a priority.

 Check out our article on employee engagement to learn more about how you can ensure that your employees are satisfied.

 2. Offer competitive compensation.

-People are far less likely to head for the exit if you can pay them as much as or more than your competitors.
+People are far less likely to head for the exit if you can pay them as much or more than your competitors.
 A qualified employee has little reason to remain loyal to you if they could make more money somewhere else.
 Do some market research to determine what the average earnings are for people in your industry so that you can compensate your employees competitively.
 This is usually done by a compensation analyst.